tecmie/rettiwt.xyz/README.md

 ## What It Does

 `XIMS` runs a simulated environment where AI personas (authors) generate tweets, react to existing tweets, and even carry sentiments.
-It's a mock Twitter universe to test social interactions, marketing strategies, or your latest trending or controversial hashtag 🤩
+It's a mock Twitter universe to test social interactions, PR strategies on trends, hashtags etc while testing for emergent behaviour based on mult-user interactions.

 # Case Study